koupleless/docs/content/en/docs/tutorials/module-development/module-slimming.md

 #### Configuration
 ##### bootstrap.properties (recommended)

-Configure the common package of frameworks and middleware that need to be sunk to the pedestal in "Module Project Root Directory/conf/ark/bootstrap.properties" in the following format, such as:
+Configure the common package of frameworks and middleware that need to be sunk to the base in "Module Project Root Directory/conf/ark/bootstrap.properties" in the following format, such as:

 ```properties
 # excludes config ${groupId}:{artifactId}:{version}, split by ','